Skip to main content

 Cognitive Function and Neurological Health

 Your brain is rich with estrogen receptors.
 Estradiol plays a vital role in cognitive functions, including memory and focus, by supporting neuronal energy production and the function of key neurotransmitters.
-The experience of “brain fog,” difficulty with word recall, or shifts in mood during the are often linked to these changes in brain chemistry.
+The experience of “brain fog,” difficulty with word recall, or shifts in mood during the menopausal transition are often linked to these changes in brain chemistry.
 The decline in estradiol removes a layer of neuroprotection, making it important to support brain health through other means.

 Lifestyle interventions offer a powerful way to communicate with your body in a new hormonal context.
-Through targeted nutrition, specific types of physical activity, and management of the body’s systems, you can introduce new inputs that promote bone formation, support metabolic flexibility, and foster cognitive vitality.
+Through targeted nutrition, specific types of physical activity, and management of the body’s stress response systems, you can introduce new inputs that promote bone formation, support metabolic flexibility, and foster cognitive vitality.
 These strategies form the bedrock of a proactive approach to wellness during this life stage.

 Intermediate